Gravemind2401/Reclaimer/Reclaimer.RMFImporter/README.md

-# Blender Setup
+# Blender Setup (4.1 and earlier)

 ### Version Compatibility
 - Minimum supported version: 2.91
+- Maximum supported version: 4.1
 - Highest tested version: 4.1

 ### Installation Instructions
 1. In Blender go to `Edit > Preferences > Add-ons` and click `Install`
-2. Browse to and select the `RMFImporter.zip` file then click `Install Add-on`
+2. Browse to and select the `reclaimer_rmf_importer.zip` file then click `Install Add-on`
 3. In the Add-ons preferences, select the `Community` tab and scroll down to the add-on named `Import-Export: RMF format`
 4. Enable the add-on
 5. In the Preferences section below the add-on details, click `Install Dependencies`